-Households in rotations 1 and 5 were ineligible for the Supplement in April 2001, and about 18 percent of eligible households completed the core labor force survey but declined to complete the Food Security Supplement.
+About 15 percent of eligible households completed the core labor force survey but declined to complete the Food Security Supplement.
 The Supplement weights, HHSUPWGT for households and PWSUPWGT for persons, are adjusted for Supplement nonresponse so that the Supplement respondents represent the national noninstitutionalized population.
 These weights are appropriate for estimating household distributions of variables in the Food Security Supplement, including food security status.